Selected Blooms The Chemist pharmacies are approved vaccination providers for the COVID-19 vaccination.

 Please bring your current Medicare Card and Photo ID to your appointment.

 The vaccination service should take less them 30 minutes to complete.
 This will depend on how long it takes to complete the pre-screening and consent process.

-Can I get Pfizer vaccination at a pharmacy?
+Can I get COVID-19 Pfizer vaccination at a pharmacy?

-The Pfizer vaccine is not currently available in pharmacy
+The COVID-19 Pfizer vaccination is not currently available at any Blooms The Chemist pharmacies